-UIV refers to the PHA's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits.
+UIV refers to the PHA's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits, such as Equifax's Consumer Employment and Income Report.
 UIV will be used to the extent that these systems are available to the PHA.
 Carroll County Housing will inform all applicants and participants of its use of UIV resources during the admission and reexamination process.
 The PHA is required to access HUD's EIV system and will use other UIV resources if available.